Super Bowl TV Deals at Samsung: Save Up to $3,500 on 8K QLED TVs

-The Best Super Bowl TV Deals at Samsung: Save Up to $3,500 on 8K QLED TVs Before the Big Game
+The Best Samsung Super Bowl TV Deals: Save Up to $3,500 on 8K QLED TVs This Weekend

 It's officially crunch time for Super Bowl LVI.
 If you're hosting a game day party, then you probably want to fine-tune your entertainment system and living room setup before the big day.
 Scouring TV deals and sound system sales while every other football fan is doing the same is hectic, to say the least.
 If you're in the market for a new TV ahead of Feb.
 13, then Samsung could the MVP of your Super Bowl party.

-Apart from TVs, Samsung also has a bundle-and-save event that also ends on Sunday -- which is perfect if you need to upgrade your speakers and your TV.
+Apart from TVs, Samsung also has a bundle-and-save event -- which is perfect if you need to upgrade your speakers and your TV.
 If you buy certain soundbars along with a TV, you can save up to $300.
 Of course, your savings all depend on your preferred audio system and your TV selection.

 Searching through every television's individual specs can feel like homework before, which is why we did the work for you.
 Since every TV has its own unique set of functional features and aesthetic perks, ET rounded up Samsung's best TV deals below.